hackclub/camp/2016/playbook/ACTIVITIES.md

 # One-on-ones

 One-on-ones between hackers and facilitators are a way of getting personalized feedback about camp and curriculum.
 A hacker and facilitator break off from the group and have a personal chat about how the hacker is doing.
 It's recommended to follow the same format as [Hack Club's one-on-ones](https://github.com/hackclub/meta/blob/master/meetings/2015-06-16_one_on_ones.m)

+# Hack Cheer

+Gather everyone in a circle anywhere nearby in the hackerspace, have everyone put their hands in, and on three, all yell "Hack!"